 - Specific language that a buyer may use.

-After researching your target audience, you may find that they already use a similar product or service to one your company is trying to market to them.
+After researching your target audience, you may find that they already use a product or service similar to the one your company is trying to market to them.

 Research those competitors and find the key differences in your offerings and identify the advantage(s) your product or service can provide that separate you from them.